AbdulDD/Git-Practice/README.md

 - Introduces you to lot of commands thatyou can practice

 - Git has three levels:
-    1. Local Repository
+    1. working directory
-    2. Staging Area
+    2. Staging Area (after add)
+    3. Local Repository (after commit)
-    3. Remote Repository
+    4. Remote Repository

+- **Add** is staging the changes/updates in directory.
+- **Commit** is saving the changes,updates,new iles and deletion into local repository.
+- **Tags** are labels for releases/ important commits

 ---